by Valerie Gillispie

 Terry Sanford Centennial

 During the centennial year of Sanford’s birth, 2017-2018, the Sanford School of Public Policy will celebrate Terry Sanford's legacy by creating, collecting, and sharing stories of principled leadership from the Sanford and Duke community.
-Learn more here.
+Learn more about the centennial here.

 Sanford wrote a letter to the student body in February 1979, remarking on the volume of letters sent to his office—“more than I have received on any other issue since I have been at Duke.”
 He warned that the conduct was beginning to interfere with Duke’s reputation, as well as its fundraising.
 He concluded the letter by saying, “We can have plenty of fun, kid others to whatever degree we want to, but there is a line that decent people simply have to draw.
 I contend that a Duke student has enough sense to know where to draw the line.
 I am counting on you to draw it.”
 The following day, Sanford wrote a letter to all fraternity presidents, asking them to do what they could to keep their members in line.